Planning for Life

 Estate planning for married couples can be a complex puzzle.
 There are many decisions to be made about incapacity planning.
 A serious discussion must take place about who will manage your finances if you cannot do so.
 Decisions must be made regarding who you want to designate to make personal and healthcare decisions for you if you are incapable of doing so.
 You must determine what protections, if any, you want to provide for the surviving spouse.
 Where there are children from another relationship, you must decide whether protections for the children are necessary.
 A map of how your estate is to be distributed needs to be created and you again need to decide what protections, if any, you want to provide for your designated beneficiaries.
 This is complicated.

-Our Riverside estate planning for married couples attorneys are only a phone call away if you wish to schedule a consultation to discuss getting started on an initial estate plan, or updating an existing plan.
+Our Southern California estate planning services for married couples are only a phone call away if you wish to schedule a consultation to discuss getting started on an initial estate plan, or updating an existing plan.
 Contact our Riverside office at 951-888-1460 or contact us online to learn more about how we can help.